ironirc/diy-astigmatic-angle-determination/README.md

 Built using Pharo & Roassal.

 # Warning:
-This tool is made without any professional expertise regarding eye optics!
+This tool is made without any expertise regarding eye optics!
 You should use this out of curiosity only!

 # Reason for making this tool: